VictorMorenoJimenez/IV/README.md

 Kubernetes it's a great solution but too complex and expensive for our project.
 So we decided to deploy our dockerized project to an Azure VM.
 You can see the whole process [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md)

 ### Deployment on Heroku
 The easiest way and the fastest method to deploy the project it's with Heroku.
+But it's not a real solution for real production projects.
+But a good way to test projects in the cloud.
 Check [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/herokudeploy.md) how to deploy on Heroku!

 ## Build
 buildtool: package.json